Bijago language: Classification

 Bijago is highly divergent.
 Sapir (1971) classified it as an isolate within the West Atlantic family.
 However, Segerer showed that this is primarily due to unrecognized sound changes, and that Bijago is in fact close to the Bak languages.
-For example, the following cognates in Bijago and Joola Kasa (a Bak language) are completely regular, but had not previously been identified (Segerer 2010):
+For example, the following cognates in Bijago and Joola Kasa (a Bak language) are completely regular, but had not previously been identified: